tsanhan/dotnet-dating-app-D150821ER/README.md

-Adding a photo uploader part two. go to photo-editor.component.html to adjust the template to our needs

-up next: other functionalities like mark a photo as the main photo, and delete a photo.
+Setting the main photo in the API: this is a functionality provided at the edit photos  section in the edit profile.

+we'll start in the API.
+go to UsersController.cs

+up next: setting this on the client side.